projf/display_controller/README.md

 * **[serializer_10to1](hdl/serializer_10to1.v)** - serializes the 10-bit TMDS data (includes Xilinx OSERDESE2)
 * **[tmds_encoder_dvi](hdl/tmds_encoder_dvi.v)** - encodes 8-bit per colour into 10-bit TMDS values for DVI

 You need a _top_ module to operate the display controller; the project includes [demo](hdl/demo) versions for different display interfaces.
 When performing TMDS encoding on FPGA, the top module makes use of the Xilinx OBUFDS buffer to generate the differential output.
-See [Demos](#demos) for details.
+See [demos](#demos) for details.

 ### Module Parameters